-of car eaching content is adapted to the needs current and future research and ndidates' training (individual course ans, generic skills etc.).
-High level of quality A strength of the programme is that the courses delivered offer choice and can be adapted to individual academic needs and research plans.
+4.7.
+Teaching content is adapted to the needs of current and future research and candidates' training (individual course plans, generic skills etc.).

+A strength of the programme is that the courses delivered offer choice and can be adapted to individual academic needs and research plans.
 This was evidenced through documentation and was articulated by students during the site visit.
 Timings of classes are also scheduled according to the cohort needs.
-The individual study plans are considered jointly between the student and the mentor that take into account specific needs.
-It is recommended that specific research plans could be considered to insure the research focus and thesis development at an earlier point in time. int e programme ensures quality through ternational connections and teacher d candidate mobility.
-Improvements are necessary The programme strives to provide international opportunities.
+The individual study plans are considered jointly between the student and the mentor, that take into account specific needs.

+The Panel recommends that a specific research plan could be considered to insure the research focus and thesis development at an earlier point in time.

+The programme strives to provide international opportunities.
 These are embedded in the programme through research staff mobility and the use of international faculty (for teaching, workshops and comentoring).
 Opportunities for candidates to study abroad are provided formally through involvement in Erasmus and CEEPUS, and by the Faculty in terms of attendance at international conferences.
 International connections are clearly evident.

+4.8.
+The programme ensures quality through international connections and teacher and candidate mobility.

 However, in reality, the international mobility is constrained by the self-funding situation of some of the students, many of who are engaged in full-time work and are not able to take advantage of these schemes other than for a short duration.
 The opportunities are not the same as for those employed by the Faculty.

 In the last four years, Faculty members have engaged in outgoing and incoming mobility, some of these being from fellow assistant positions.
 This emphasises the point made above regarding unequal opportunities.

-There is a clear willingness to provide international opportunities by the Faculty, but in reality few students who have attended international conferences, and the number of articles published in internal journals was low compared to in-house journal publication.
+There is a clear willingness to provide international opportunities by the Faculty, but in reality few students who have attended international conferences, and the number of articles published in international journals was low compared to in-house journal publication.
 None of the thesis had been written in English.
-The Panel recommends that clear criteria are given to all students that describe opportunities for and offers financial support for international mobility.

-networks and collaborations should developed.
-It also recommended that the thesis be written in English to give international exposure.
+The Panel recommends that clear criteria are given to all students that describes opportunities for and offers financial support for international mobility.
+In addition, there should be further use of international faculty in the programme, international research networks and collaborations should be developed, and the Panel also suggests that the thesis be written in English to give international exposure.

-NOTE: RECOMMENDATIONS OF THE EXPERT PANEL TO THE ASHE'S ACCREDITATION COUNCIL AND QUALITY LABEL
+\ NOTE: RECOMMENDATIONS OF THE EXPERT PANEL TO THE ASHE'S ACCREDITATION COUNCIL AND QUALITY LABEL